-The Prescription and Limitation (Scotland) Act 1973 (as amended) (the '1973 Act') provides, among other things, for contractual rights and obligations to be extinguished after a specified period of time (known as a 'negative prescription').
+The Prescription and Limitation (Scotland) Act 1973 (as amended) provides, among other things, for contractual rights and obligations to be extinguished after a specified period of time (known as a 'negative prescription').

 (i) Short negative prescription

 The 'standard' prescriptive period in Scotland (known as 'short negative prescription') is a period of five years.